top of page

 How can I get to know people at the church?

 There are a number of ways to get to know our welcoming community.
 First, each Sunday after the service there is a time for coffee/lemonade and conversation, which is a great way to meet others and ask questions.
-In addition to this weekly Fellowship time, there are numerous other fellowship opportunities, including Golf Group, Hands for Hope, Care Team, Mustard Seed, Soup Sunday, Appetizer Sunday, numerous Social Circles sponsored events throughout the year, Leah Circle, Martha Circle, and many ministries and committees to choose from if you want to volunteer with other people on an ongoing basis.
+In addition to this weekly Fellowship time, there are numerous other fellowship and service engagement opportunities, including Care Team, Mustard Seed, Hands for Hope, Leah Circle, Martha Circle, Golf League, Soup Sunday, Appetizer Sunday, numerous Social Circles-sponsored events throughout the year, and many ministries and committees to choose from if you want to volunteer with other people on an ongoing basis.

 What other ways can I get involved at the church?

 First Congregational Church of Shrewsbury offers a lot of opportunities for you to take part in!
-If you enjoy music, you can join one of our choirs or attend a concert.
+If you enjoy music, you can join one of our choirs or attend an Arts on the Green concert.
 If you are looking for opportunities for community service, check out our volunteer opportunities and sign up for an event!
 For more ways to get involved, check out our calendar and see what we’re up to.

 bottom of page